Table of Contents

 The first kind of studies in pain perception was concerned with structural connectivity.
 Magnetic resonance diffusion tensor imaging studies (MR-DTI) make it possible for the radiologist to visualize the connectome of the cortex and understand how certain brain regions relate to each other.
 MR-DTI showed impaired structural connectivity patterns in the somatic sensory cortex in patients with somatic pain disorder.

-Magnetic resonance imaging studies with quantification of gray matter showed that patients with chronic pain syndromes have reduced neocortical gray matter content compared to healthy controls.
+Magnetic resonance imaging studies with quantification of the gray matter showed that patients with chronic pain syndromes have reduced neocortical gray matter content compared to healthy controls.

 Metabolic studies using magnetic resonance spectroscopy showed metabolic derangements mainly in the prefrontal cortex and amygdala in patients with chronic pain.